 If you are getting Novavax for a booster dose, you should get this 4 to 9 months after your last COVID-19 vaccine.

-VidPrevtyn Beta COVID-19 vaccine (Non-mRNA)
+VidPrevtyn Beta COVID-19 vaccine (not currently available)

 Moderna COVID-19 vaccine (not currently available)

 The official name of this COVID-19 vaccine is 'Spikevax.'
 This vaccine is not available in Ireland at this time.

 If you got the Moderna vaccine before, you will be offered the Pfizer/BioNTech vaccine for a booster dose.

 Janssen/Jcovden COVID-19 vaccine (not currently available)

 The official name of the Janssen COVID-19 vaccine is 'Jcovden'.
 This vaccine is not available in Ireland at this time.

 Even if you got the Janssen vaccine as your first dose, you will be offered the Pfizer/BioNTech vaccine for a booster dose.

 Some people may not be able to get an mRNA vaccine, or may not want to.
 For example, if you are allergic to polyethylene glycol (PEG), an ingredient in the mRNA vaccines.
 In this case, you may be offered the Novavax or Vidprevtyn Beta vaccine as your booster dose.

 The official name of AstraZeneca's COVID-19 vaccine is 'Vaxzevria'.